 - 15-pack of Derby Extra DE blades”

-Joe with Italian Barber (IB) says he sells a ton of these kits, and it’s easy to see why.
+Joe of Italian Barber (IB) says he sells a ton of these kits, and it’s easy to see why.
 This is a reasonably solid kit at a very attractive price point.
 The razor and brush are both at the “value” part of the price spectrum but not too far towards the “cheap” end.

 The IB “What The Puck” shave soap is a good product and I appreciate that the customer is able to order it with their choice of scent, something the other kits on this list don’t offer.